 The Age of Imperialism ends with the beginning of the First World War.
 Arendt shows us that this absurd and catastrophic conflict nearly wiped out the ideas of the nation-state and the “rights of man.”

-She argues that the loss of these two things set the stage for totalitarianism.
-As she explains, “The paradox involved in the loss of human rights is that such loss coincides with the instant when a person becomes a human being in general–without a profession, without a citizenship without an opinion without a deed with which to identify and specify himself–and different in general, representing nothing but his own absolutely unique individuality deprived of expression within and action upon a common world, loses all significance.”
+She argues that the weakening of the nation-state and the rights of man set the stage for totalitarianism.
+As she explains, “The punishment involved in the loss of human rights is that such loss coincides with the instant when a person becomes a human being in general–without a profession, without a citizenship without an opinion without a deed with which to identify and specify himself–and different in general, representing nothing but his own absolutely unique individuality deprived of expression within and action upon a common world, loses all significance.”

 Libertarian Views Lead to Totalitarianism

-We’ve been hearing many populists and libertarians talking about being a rugged individual who owes nothing to the community.
+We’ve been hearing many populists and libertarians idealizing the rugged individual who owes nothing to the community.
 Although these people are openly hostile to totalitarianism, they don’t seem to realize that their views lead them closer to it.

 Part Three is called Totalitarianism.
-It explains the process by which Hitler and Stalin gained power in the period after WWI.
+It outlines the process by which Hitler and Stalin gained power in the period after WWI.